 I began removing the entries in the Sear Greek folder.
 As with the old Sear (1988) directory, many of the images are from the late 1990s, really poor, tiny or just plain incorrect.
 It will take a while until this job is finished because I am trying to find nicer versions of the images and add these to the Greek city folders to replace the old ones.

 With 73,100 having been reached on 1st October, I decided to make a new version of the wildwinds DVD.
 Since the last one in Jan/Feb 2016 I have installed a new PC with Windows 7 (my beloved XP is still in use in my library upstairs, bless it's little cotton socks).

-So I took some time off and played around with saving the text block as a separate entity and then just calling it up using a short command on the html pages, (so next time I make a new DVD version I just need to replace that command which is identical on all html pages - and no more 4 days spent messing about hunting down variations.)
+Because over 100,000 html files need to be modified for the DVD (to make the links point to the DVD's folder structure and not to the website's structure) and the top section had so many tiny differences which couldn't be dealt with use search and replace programs, I made the top lines of the script into a separate entity and now it is called up using a short command on the html pages, (so next time I make a new DVD version I just need to replace that command which is identical on all html pages - and no more 4 days spent messing about hunting down variations.)

-I will keep trying to find a solution to the width thing but until then I hope that the narrower strip at the top of the screen does not cause too much inconvenience.
-The width that you see also depends on your display resolution settings.
+The width of the top strip might be too narrow for some of you.
+It depends on your display resolution settings.
 The higher the resolution, the narrower the strip.
 I will be happy to receive any feedback about this.

 |March 8th 2016: